Sleepwalk (film): Plot

-The film opens in an apartment of some kind where a bound mysterious Chinese text, perhaps an ancient Chinese manuscript, hangs in an altar.
+In an apartment, a bound mysterious Chinese text hangs in an altar.
 An unidentified woman opens the altar, removes the first page of the text, rolls it up and leaves with it.
 Another figure, this time an African American man, enters and does the same thing, again leaving the rest of bound text behind in the shadowy apartment.

 Nicole, a casually dressed young woman, works as a Chinese language translator at a small production company of some kind with a grumpy middle aged boss who also mans the phones and acts as a receptionist.
 She enters characters in to a typesetting device as a handful of her co-workers are seen grappling with other forms of technology as part of their jobs.
 Nicole’s friend and roommate, Isabelle arrives and engages in banter with Nicole and the proprietor.
 Isabelle is an illegal immigrant who lights up only when opportunities arise for her to be gifted money.

 A pair of men appear and hire Nicole to translate the text, pouring cash on Nicole's desk.
 One of them appears to be the black man appearing in the original scene.
 His fingers seem to be missing.
 Bad luck seems to befall the two women which seems to be linked to the Chinese text which Nicole has been asked to translate as a free lance job after hours.
 She finds that the manuscript seems to have powers that, little by little, take over her life.

 Isabelle and Nicole arrive home and interact with Nicole’s distant son Jimmie.
 Nicole notices a few strands of Isabelle’s hairs left behind.